Marvin Braude

 Marvin Braude (August 11, 1920 – December 7, 2005) was a member of the Los Angeles City Council for 32 years, between 1965 and 1997—the third-longest-serving council member in the history of the city.

+During his tenure on the Los Angeles City Council, he led opposition to new housing construction and development as part of a "slow-growth movement."
+In 1988, the Los Angeles Times described him as "council's strongest critic of growth."
+He proposed Proposition U, a successful 1986 ballot initiative, that the Los Angeles Times called "the largest one-shot effort to limit development in the city's history."

 He was “a champion of bike paths,” advocated for protecting the open space of the Santa Monica Mountains, and successfully pushed the city to ban smoking in restaurants and government buildings.

 Biography

 Braude was born on August 11, 1920, in Chicago, Illinois, the only son of Benjamin and Rose Braude, and attended the University of Illinois in 1937.
 He graduated from the University of Chicago in 1941 with a bachelor's degree in political science.
 He was a research assistant with the Cowles Commission for Research in Economics in 1941 and an instructor in social science at the University of Chicago in 1942.
 He owned and operated small businesses and a small investment firm until he was elected to the City Council in 1965.